Speech Recognition Setup #

-MMDAgent-EX comes with Julius as the default voice recognition engine.
-Julius is a fast and convenient voice recognition engine that runs only on the CPU of your local machine.
+MMDAgent-EX includes Julius as the default speech recognition engine.
+Julius is a lightweight, fast speech recognition engine that runs locally on CPU only.

 Release/